szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Defensive Spin protect against backstabs for its duration and allow very slow movement (2265) (IWDEE BGEE BG2EE EET)

-This will make it a straight upgrade to the power by providing backstab immunity and allowing movement at 50% of the original speed.
+This is a straight upgrade to the power since disabling movement is highly inconvenient.
+And immunity to backstab is just an extra nicety that may be sometimes useful, especially if defensive spells are unavailable.
+Movement rate is set at 50% (Boots of Speed would set it back to baseline, as an example).

 ### Make Whirlwind and Evasion grant once 3 uses of the Improved variants (2270) (BG2EE EET)